FmasterofU/NSmart-RE/README.md

 ```grep
 values/public.xml:    <public type="string" name="company_api_key" id="0x7f110074" />
 ```
-As we can see, the resource name is the same as the constant name in the previously show piece of code from the R.class
+As we can see, the resource name is the same as the constant name in the previously show piece of code from the `R.class`.

 Now we again search for the api key value by its name `company_api_key`:
 ```bash